If you’re like me, when you see an article that says that you “must know” something, your immediate response is, “Why do I need to know it?”

 They needed to lower it, or they’d lose the farm.

 They found that if they could keep a user engaged for a little more than three minutes during their first session, the user was far more likely to keep using their SaaS software.

 So they rolled up their sleeves and improved their onboarding.
 Farm saved!

 But customer churn is only one part of the equation here.

 In addition to customer churn, you also need to assess how this affects your bottom line.
 That’s called revenue churn, and it’s where all of this starts to get trickier.

 You know that marketers love to make things more complicated than they need to be, so I’ll help you out.

-Revenue churn is pretty easy at first if you understand customer churn.
+Revenue churn, also called Monthly Recurring Revenue or MRR churn rate, is pretty easy at first if you understand customer churn.
 It’s just the dollar amount that you can assign to the customers you lose.